rsyslog/rsyslog/source/mmnormalize.rst

 This module is implemented via the output module interface.
 This means that mmnormalize should be called just like an action.
-After it has been called, the normalized message properties are avaialable and can be accessed.
+After it has been called, the normalized message properties are available and can be accessed.
 These properties are called the "CEE/lumberjack" properties, because liblognorm creates a format that is inspired by the CEE/lumberjack approach.